epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 - [Boroughs geolocalisation](https://data.london.gov.uk/dataset/statistical-gis-boundary-files-london)

 ## 5. Methods
-- We will compute a food health score for each area over the year (détailler calcul).
+- We will compute a healthy diet score for each area. (détailler calcul)
-- We will visualize the evolution of the area's typical products composition and health score over the year and observe if patterns are apparent.
+- We will visualize the evolution of the healthy diet score over the year and observe if patterns are apparent.
+- We will visualize the healthy diet score differences between areas.
+- We will visualize the wealth differences between areas based on gross earnings.
-- We will visualize the wealth differences between areas based on gross earnings and child poverty.
+- - We will visualize the wealth differences between areas based on child poverty.
 - We will compute the Spearman Rank correlation between the food health scores and the earnings of employees, the percentage of children in poverty and the percentage of food expenditures.
 - We will then run a linear regression to predict the food health scores from the highest correlated factors and other control variables accounting for demographics and store penetration.
 If a high goodness of fit is obtained regarding the R<sup>2</sup> coefficient, it will indicate that these economic factors are representative of the food diet quality.